Second-Order Fast-Slow Stochastic Systems: Introduction

-From the development of a large deviations theory point of view, much effort has been devoted to the study of the LDPs around the averaged systems of the first-order differential equations under random environment (given by diffusion process or wideband noise) in the setting of fast-slow systems.
-Such problems have been addressed in \cite{Gui03,Kus20,Ver99,Ver00} under certain settings, in which, the fast process is often not fully coupled with the slow system.
-Very recently, the question for the fully-coupled system was completely solved in \cite{Puh16}.
-Some other studies related to these results in this development can be found in \cite{BDG18, Yinhe,Lip96}, while such a system under wideband noise is studied in \cite{Kus20}.
-In contrast to the systems considered in the aforementioned works, we consider systems \eqref{eq:F-setup} and \eqref{eq:setup}, which are systems of second-order differential equations.
-To the best of our knowledge, this paper is one of the first works addresses the problem of the LDPs for the second-order equations in random environment that are fully coupled.
+From the development of homogenization and large deviations point of view, much effort has been devoted to studying averaging and large deviations principles of the first-order differential equations under random environment (given by diffusion process, switching process, wideband noise, and others) in the setting of fast-slow systems.
+Such problems have been addressed in \cite{Gui03,Kif09,Kus20,Xu22,XW23,Ver99,Ver00} under certain settings, in which, the fast process is often not fully coupled with the slow system.
+Very recently, the question for the fully-coupled system was addressed in \cite{Puh16}.
+Some other related studies can be found in \cite{BDG18, Yinhe,Lip96}.
+Reference \cite{Kus20} considered systems under wideband noise; \cite{PIX21} studied systems under rough path noise; \cite{CG20,CX22,CC18} investigated systems in infinite dimensional settings.
+In contrast to the systems considered in the aforementioned works with emphases on first-order equations, we consider systems of second-order differential equations of the forms \eqref{eq:F-setup} and \eqref{eq:setup}.
+From a statistical physics point of view, there were some works treating the stochastic accelerations and the Langevin equations such as \cite{CF05,Fre04,XY22} for the study of Smoluchowski-Kramers approximation, the work \cite{Freidlin} for the LDPs, \cite{Cheng} for the MDPs (moderate deviations principles) in the absence of the random environment, and \cite{NY-JMP,NY-JMP2} for the LDPs of Langevin systems with random environment under certain specific settings.
+To the best of our knowledge, this paper is one of the first works addresses the problem of averaging and large deviations principle for second-order equations in random environment that are fully coupled.
 We establish the LDPs under mild and natural conditions.
-From a statistical physics point of view, there are some works regarding the stochastic acceleration and the Langevin equations such as \cite{CF05,Fre04} for the study of Smoluchowski-Kramers approximation, the work \cite{Freidlin} for the LDPs, and \cite{Cheng} for the MDPs (moderate deviations principle) in the absence of the random environment, and \cite{NY-JMP,NY-JMP2} for the LDPs of Langevin systems with random environment under certain specific settings.